eduardogkt/assembly-malloc/readme.md

 used, it doesn't specify a form of execution of the main, besides using `./main`.
 The source file .c are only used to prompt some tests used to understand the functioning of the API.

+  The makefile inside a directory is specific of the method and it's run using only `make` (inside the directory).
+The makefile outside the directories is run with `make t=target`, where target is the path for the main file that implements *first-fit* (firstFit/src/ mainC) or *worst-fit* (worstFit/src/mainC).

 ---